 A closed timelike curve (CTC) is a hypothetical concept in general relativity that describes a worldline in spacetime looping back on itself, allowing a particle to return to and interact with its own past~\cite{vanStockum1938,Godel1949}.
-This idea suggests the possibility of time travel and may raise some paradoxes~\cite{Morris1988}.
-PCTCs enable a specific formulation that combines CTCs with quantum mechanics based on quantum teleportation and postselection~\cite{Lloyd2011, Lloyd2011-2}, which can be simulated on quantum processors~\cite{buluta2009,georgescu2014,nation2012}.
+This idea suggests the possibility of ``time travel'' and may raise some paradoxes~\cite{Morris1988}.
+The PCTCs enable a specific formulation that combines CTCs with quantum mechanics based on quantum teleportation and postselection~\cite{Lloyd2011, Lloyd2011-2}, which can be simulated on quantum processors~\cite{buluta2009,georgescu2014,nation2012}.
 The postselection step introduces nonlinear effects that enforce the Novikov self-consistency principle~\cite{Novikov1990}, which dictates that only logically self-consistent events can occur.
-Paradoxical outcomes are assigned zero probability, and the success probability of time travel corresponds to the conditional probability of such consistent events.
+Paradoxical outcomes are assigned zero probability, and the success probability of time travel corresponds to the conditional probability of the remaining consistent events.
 Beyond foundational insights into quantum gravity~\cite{Lloyd2014,Xu2019,Kim2023}, the PCTC framework has found applications in quantum information processing~\cite{Oreshkov2015,Korotaev2015,Chiribella2022,Kiktenko2023} and quantum metrology~\cite{Nicole2023, Murch2024}.

 In this work, we propose a PCTC-inspired protocol to transmit scrambled (encrypted) quantum information into the past.
-Remarkably, we show that \textit{this encrypted message can be decoded even before the original information is generated}.
+Importantly, our approach does not realize physical ``time travel''.
+It rather provides a controlled quantum simulation of the logical structure associated with PCTC models.
 We show that our protocol is operationally equivalent to the Yoshida-Kitaev probabilistic decoding protocol~\cite{yoshida2017,schuster2022}.
-Within our formulation, the roles of the EPR pair and postselection become physically transparent: they serve as the essential ingredients for constructing a paradox-free PCTC~\cite{Novikov1990}, thereby enabling consistent and successful information recovery in the past.
+Within our formulation, the roles of the EPR pair and postselection become physically transparent: They serve as the essential ingredients for constructing a paradox-free PCTC~\cite{Lloyd2011, Lloyd2011-2,Novikov1990}, thereby enabling consistent simulation of successful future-to-past information recovery.